cxaiverb/xaislep/README.md

 Spotify sleep timer for linux

-Im not a very good code person
+Im not a very good code person.
-This is the best I could do with my limited knowledge I also am new to linux
+This is the best I could do with my limited knowledge.
-Just replaced Windows as my main OS a month ago
+I also am new to linux, just replaced Windows as my main OS a month ago.

 If anyone knows how to make both minutes and hours work, please pull request!